IJW2021/MyPortfolio/OOIS/Unit02.md

 | Today and beyond | Apple IPAD | IOS | Mobile Apps |

-we contined to engage by making follow up posts to the posts made last week my posts for this week are as follows :-
+ along with the meeting I continued to engage by making follow up posts to the posts made last week my posts for this week are as follows :-

 ### Week Two Forum Posts